threefoldtech/terraform-provider-grid/docs/resources/fqdn_proxy.md

 ### Optional

 - `description` (String) Description of the gateway fqdn workload.
 - `name` (String) Gateway workload name.
 This has to be unique within the deployment.
+Must contain only lowercase alphanumeric and hyphens.
 - `network` (String) Network name to join, if backend IP is private.
 - `solution_type` (String) Solution type for created contract to be consistent across threefold tooling.
 - `tls_passthrough` (Boolean) TLS passthrough controls the TLS termination, if false, the gateway will terminate the TLS, if True, it will only be terminated by the backend service.